Warning messageNow scheduling physician-referred CardioScans. We are not accepting self-referrals at this time.

 Following your scan, you will be contacted by a patient educator who will explain the CardioScan results, counsel you on risk-factor modification, and answer any questions you may have.

 While the scan takes about 10 minutes, we ask that you set aside 30 to 60 minutes from check-in to check-out to allow time for us to prepare you for the procedure and interpret your results.

 Will I be exposed to radiation during the CardioScan?

 There’s a small amount of radiation exposure involved with a CardioScan—about 1 mSv—which is approximately a third of the amount you’re exposed to each year from living on Earth.

 A Saint Luke’s cardiologist will interpret your CardioScan.
 The results will be discussed with you and recommendations will be given about beneficial lifestyle changes, treatment options, or if any additional testing is needed.

 Will you share my CardioScan results with my primary physician?

-Yes, we will send your results to the doctor who referred you for the test.
-If you were not referred, we recommend sharing the results with your primary care physician, unless you instruct us otherwise.
+We will send your results to the doctor who referred you for the test.